Learn more about how the Cal Poly Humboldt Library can help

 Line drawing of Shure SM57 mic with desktop stand and connected XLR cable

-This dynamic mic is an industry favorite for vocals as well as for instruments, including guitar (acoustic or amplified), horns, and drums.
-This dynamic mic uses a cardioid pattern and is designed to deal with high-pressure sound (e.g. loud amps and tubas), but is also great for more sensitive projects like singing, talking, or flutes.
-It is an analog XLR mic that works with traditional audio equipment and may require an audio interface for use with digital hardware.
+These dynamic mics are the industry favorites for vocals as well as for instruments, including guitar (acoustic or amplified), horns, and drums.
+Both microphones use a cardioid pattern, are designed to deal with high-pressure sound (e.g. loud amps and tubas), and are also great for more sensitive projects like singing, talking, or flutes.
+These are analog XLR mics that work with traditional audio equipment and may require an audio interface for use with digital hardware.
 You may also be interested in borrowing some gear that works great with this mic (see below for suggestions and options).

 Note: this analog microphone cannot be plugged directly into a computer or other digital device.
 If you are looking for a computer-friendly option, try one of our USB mics (also on this page).